mascaldotfr/CoRT/deploy/README.md

 - a working configuration for caddy
 - the necessary crontab magic

-You can access it at http://localhost:2810/CoRT
+Once set up, you can access it at http://localhost:2810/CoRT

 Some features like trainer stats or WZ data dumps will require you to run the container until at least 6am the next day.